 All permittees listed in this annual report are participating members in the Jefferson County Stormwater Quality Coalition and are responsible for the implementation of the programs as indicated in the "MS4 Responsibilities" section of the SWMP.
 Some of the activities are being conducted as a group, such as the development of public education materials, guidance documents, standard operating procedures, and SWMP meetings.
+Information included in this report for public education materials is combined data for all members of the coalition.

-2.a.
-Is the permittee part of a group sharing a SV VMP with other entities?
+Is the permittee part of a group sharing a SW /MP with other entities?
 Yes X No 2.b.
-If "yes," is this a system-wide annual report permittees?
-N/A including information for all Yes No I. Construction Activities The number of construction activities that occurre MS4 (Large and Small Site Notices submitted by ed in the jurisdictional area of th construction site operators): 1 2a.
-Does the permittee utilize the optional seventh i MCM related to construction?
+If "yes," is this a system-wide annual report in permittees?
+N/A including information for all Yes No I. Construction Activities 1.
+The number of construction activities that occurre MS4 (Large and Small Site Notices submitted by ed in the jurisdictional area of the construction site operators): 1 2a.
+Does the permittee utilize the optional seventh N 1CM related to construction?
 Yes X No 2b.
-If "yes," then provide the following information f for this permit year: The number of municipal construction activities authorized under this general permit The total number of acres disturbed for municipal construction projects N/A
+If "yes," then provide the following information f or this permit year: The number of municipal construction activities authorized under this general permit The total number of acres disturbed for municipal construction projects N/A Note: Though the seventh MCM is entiand imple